 AMD Ryzen 5 1600 Processor with Wraith Spire Cooler

-Wraith Spire cooler assisted Ryzen 5 1600 processor runs at maximum frequency of 3.6 GHz.
-12 threads and 6 cores are the main powers for proving smooth calculation with 16MB memory l3 cache.
-AM4 socket supports it by holding up to 95 degrees in Celcium.
+Wraith Spire cooler assisted Ryzen 5 1600 processor runs at a maximum frequency of 3.6 GHz.
+12 threads and 6 cores are the main powers for proving smooth calculation with 16MB memory Level 3 cache.
+AM4 socket supports it by holding up to 95 degrees in Celsius.
 The wattage power is 65 which is lower than Ryzen 7 line ups.
+Still, Ryzen 5 1600 holds on its own when it comes to various performance benchmarks compared to Intel Core i7-3770k and i7-4790k powered by only 4 cores and 8 threads that makes them slower in multicore tasks.
+If you planning to build extreme budget PC under $500 you might want to consider getting this stunning CPU that matches with Radeon RX570 or GTX1650 4GB GDDR5 Graphics.

 AMD Ryzen 5 1500X with Wraith Spire Cooler

-Costing less than $160 Ryzen 5 1500X has a thermal solution from Wraith Spire.
-Just like other AMD models it is a perfect match for DDR4 RAM and AM4 socket.
-With frequency 3.7GHz max boost, quad core and 8 unlocked threads this processor will add siginificant value to your PC.
+Costing less than $140, Ryzen 5 1500X has a thermal solution from Wraith Spire.
+Just like any other AMD models, it is a perfect match for DDR4 RAM above 3000MHz speed and AM4 socket A320, B350, B450 or even X470 motherboards.
+With frequency of 3.7GHz max boost, quad-core and 8 colossal threads this processor will add significant value to your PC.
 Its wattage is 65 though when it performs like 125 watts CPU.
+In contrast, Ryzen 5 1500X is much effective 14nm automatic overclocking CPU than i7-6700 with locked multiplier.
+Note that Windows 1903 and 1909 built versions optimized Ryzen processors for gaming performance by fixing the scheduling of cache distribution.

 AMD Ryzen 5 2400G with Radeon RX Vega 11

-Such a hillarious processor equipped by Wraith Stealth cooler and Radeon RX Vega 11 graphics!!!
-No need to have a headache for buying extra graphics card with thermal solution.
-Two in one strength delivers cost and time saving.
-Moreover, quad core with 8 threads at frequency of 3.9 GHz turbo boost make the games smoother and handle friendly.
-Just over $160 can buy you this powerful CPU with GPU integrated.
+First strong APU (Accelerated Processing Unit) in the world is Ryzen 5 2400G made by AMD.
+Such a hilarious processor equipped by Wraith Stealth cooler.
+Radeon RX Vega 11 graphics is the world’s fastest integrated graphics chip enhanced by 1.7 teraflop performance and 3GB VRAM (Video Random Access Memory).
+Real world gaming performance of Vega 11 is similar to Nvidia Geforce GTX750Ti.
+No need to have a headache for buying an extra graphics card with the thermal solution.
+Two in one strength delivers cost and time-saving.
+Moreover, quad core with 8 threads at the frequency of 3.9 GHz turbo boost make the games smoother and handle friendly.
+Just over $130 can buy you this powerful CPU with GPU integrated to kick some lite games online.

 AMD Ryzen 3 2200G with Radeon Vega 8 Graphics

-Although the specs of this two in one model are lower but price worth it.
+Although the specs of these two in one model are lower a price worth in their own segment.
 Only about $100 is enough to get this modernized CPU and GPU combination.
 It has 4 cores with RAM of 8GB.
-Its frequency rate is 3.7GHz that can be performed inside AM4 socket.
-Additionally, it is equipped by Wraith Stealth cooler.
+Its frequency rate is 3.7GHz that can be performed inside the AM4 socket.
+Secret sauce that AMD was hiding behind this chip is Vega 8 Graphics with comparable similar performance to Nvidia Geforce GT1030 GDDR4 graphics card.
+Majority budget gamers prefer Ryzen 3 2200G due to its unrivaled price to performance ratio against Intel Core i3-8100 with 2x weaker integrated graphics.
+Additionally, it is equipped by Wraith Stealth cooler to complement each other even you overclock the APU.

 AMD Ryzen 3 1300X with Wraith Stealth Cooler

-By total 10MB memory cache, 3.7GHz turbo boost frequency, 4 cores, VR ready design and 65 watts power consumption Ryzen 3 1300X is a low profile CPU though but with Wraith Stealth cooler.
-Its price is around $130 that is equal to AM3+ CPU.
+By total 8MB Level 3 memory cache, 3.7GHz turbo boost frequency, 4 cores, VR ready design, and 65 watts power consumption Ryzen 3 1300X is a low profile CPU though but with Wraith Stealth cooler.
+Nvidia Geforce GTX1650 or RX560 could make this processor perfect for entry level gaming.
+Its price is around $100 that is equal to the six core AM3+ CPU in terms of overall performance.
+Quad core designed processors are considered as a tight budget PC processors thanks to AMD for releasing cheap CPUs for affordable price to compete with Intel’s i5 and i7.

 AMD Ryzen 3 1200 with Wraith Stealth Cooler

-With up to 2667MHz memory speed, 10MB total cache, quad core, 3.4GHz turbo boost frequency rate and cooler from Wraith Stealth Ryzen 3 1200 is a striving low specs CPU.
-Its price starts from $90 with full package.
-For gaming desktop it is still great processor if high specs GPU added into gaming rig.
+Prominent and widespread chip with up to 3200MHz memory speed, 10MB total cache, quad-core, 3.4GHz turbo boost frequency rate and cooler from Wraith Stealth Ryzen 3 1200 is a striving low specs CPU.
+According to price point, i3-7100 is no match to this quad core performance since even Hyperthreading cannot help i3 7th Gen. Many entry level low budget gamers would choose this CPU since dual core chips are horribly bottlenecking any graphics cards.
+Its price starts from $80 with a full package.
+For gaming desktop, it is still a great processor if midrange specs GPU added into a gaming rig.

 Which is the best?